+(n) Applicability of West Virginia Administrative Procedures Act. --

-- (1) Notwithstanding any provision of this compact to the contrary, no rule proposed or promulgated by the Commission shall become binding on the State of West Virginia as law until it has been authorized by the Legislature pursuant to the provisions of §29A-3-1 et seq. of this code. - (2) Within 30 days of a rule or operating procedure that affects the regulation of emergency medical services in the State of West Virginia is promulgated by the Commission, the Commissioner of the Bureau for Public Health shall propose the rule for legislative approval in accordance with the provisions of §29A-3-1 et seq. of this code. - (3) The Commissioner shall have emergency rulemaking authority.
-For purposes of this section, the Legislature finds that the promulgation of a rule or operating procedure by the Commission that affects the regulation of emergency medical services in the State of West Virginia constitutes an emergency for the purposes of filing an emergency rule pursuant to §29A-3-15 of this code.
+(1) Notwithstanding any provision of this compact to the contrary, no rule proposed or promulgated by the commission may become binding on the State of West Virginia as law until it has been authorized by the Legislature pursuant to the provisions of §29A-3-1 et seq. of this code.

+(2) Within 30 days of a rule or operating procedure that affects the regulation of emergency medical services in the State of West Virginia is promulgated by the commission, the Commissioner of the Bureau for Public Health shall propose the rule for legislative approval in accordance with the provisions of §29A-3-1 et seg. of this code.

+(3) The commissioner has emergency rulemaking authority.
+For purposes of this section, the Legislature finds that the promulgation of a rule or operating procedure by the commission that affects the regulation of emergency medical services in the State of West Virginia constitutes an emergency for the purposes of filing an emergency rule pursuant to §29A-3-15 of this code.

-(4) A rejection of a legislative rule proposed pursuant to this subsection shall have the effect of making that rule not binding on the State of West Virginia, notwithstanding any emergency rule previously promulgated pursuant thereto, and notwithstanding the failure of a majority of states to take action to invalidate such rule pursuant to the provisions of subsection (b) of this section.
+(4) A rejection of a legislative rule proposed pursuant to this subsection shall have the effect of making that rule not binding on the State of West Virginia, notwithstanding any emergency rule previously promulgated pursuant thereto, and notwithstanding the failure of a majority of states to take action to invalidate the rule pursuant to the provisions of subsection (b) of this section.

-§16-56-13.
-Oversight, dispute resolution, and enforcement.
+§16-59-13.
+Oversight, dispute resolution and enforcement.